 Another committee recommendation approved by the board will add a due process policy to the CVTEA Accreditation Policies and Procedures Manual.

-The modification comes in recognition of the changes made to the AVMA Council on Education's accreditation policies and procedures this past year (see JAVMA, July 1, 2010, page 12), as the recommendation background explained.
+The modification comes in recognition of the changes made to the AVMA Council on Education's accreditation policies and procedures this past year (see JAVMA, July 1, 2010), as the recommendation background explained.

 Although the CVTEA does not fall under the same U.S. Department of Education requirements that the COE is subject to, the CVTEA chose to develop its own policy to allow for due process in the event of an adverse accreditation decision and because the AVMA's general counsel has advised the CVTEA that due process for adverse decisions is common law, which must be followed.

 The last CVTEA recommendation that received board approval was to add another position that represents credentialed veterinary technicians to the 19-member committee.